By Chantae Reden | Published: September 26, 2023 | Updated: March 3, 2026

 When lava flows into the ocean, it shatters into tiny fragments of basalt sand, creating a black beach.
 The Island of Hawaii, Hawaii's ever-changing volcanic island, is fringed with ink-black beaches all along its southern coastline.

 On the glimmering black sands of Punalu'u Beach, you'll be competing with sea turtles for a place to throw down your towel.
 The Big Island's southern beaches are one of the few places in the world where green sea turtles and hawksbill sea turtles come to sunbathe.
 Of all Hawaii's southern black sand beaches, Punalu'u Beach is one of the most accessible, and its typically calm waters make it a relaxing place to swim and snorkel.
+For this reason, it could be considered the most beautiful beach in Hawaii if few crowds and peace and quiet are what you’re looking for.
 For a more secluded spot, walk south along the coastal path to a cove where few footprints are found.

-Of the four main islands, Kauai is where you're most likely to find secret beautiful places in Hawaii at nearly every turn.
-The Garden Island attracts just a fraction of tourists compared to its neighbors, and these are the Kauai hidden gems you won't want to miss.
+Of the four main islands, Kauai is where you're most likely to find some of the most beautiful spots in Hawaii at nearly every turn.
+Plus, the Garden Island attracts just a fraction of tourists compared to its neighbors.

 The expansive Waimea Canyon State Park on Kauai is a park that would take weeks to uncover, with roaring waterfalls, deep gorges and interesting rock formations at nearly every turn.
 At Red Dirt Falls, the scrubland cedes to a Martian-like landscape of red dirt, where a small waterfall trickles into a pool of rust-colored water.
 The waterfall ranges from a trickle to a roar, depending on the time of year, with a more impressive waterfall taking place after heavy rains.
 Because of its easy access, it's a worthwhile spot to stop if you've come with little ones in tow.